shubhamoli/express-modular/README.md

 # express-modular
 ----

-A simplified modular structure for all your expressJS apps.
+A simplified MVC based directory structure for all your expressJS apps.

 ### Installation
 ```sh